 The Philippines is a regional leader in sustainable finance, according to a report by the international nonprofit Climate Bonds Initiative (CBI) in 2020.
-Through several well-received debt capital market issuances, ACEN and its parent ACEIC have both contributed to the country’s sustainable financing achievements.
+Through several well-received debt capital market issuances, Ayala’s energy group : ACEN and AC Energy and Infrastructure Corp.
+(ACEIC) have both contributed to the country’s sustainable financing achievements.
 ACEIC retains its place as one of the Philippines’ largest issuers of green bonds, with four tranches of outstanding green bonds, ranging from US$75 million to as large as US$400 million.
-In September 2021, ACEN followed its parent company’s lead with subsidiary ACEN Finance Limited’s maiden fixed-for-life undated US$400 million green notes.

 In 2019, ACEIC made its debut in the debt capital markets and raised US$410 million in Green Bonds, the first publicly syndicated US dollar Green Bonds in Southeast Asia which were CBI-certified, a sign of best practice in the market in terms of ESG commitment.
 The International Finance Corporation and the Asian Development Bank are anchor investors.
 The issuance has since been increased to US$470 million.